fission/docs.fission.io/docs/content/en/docs/usage/observability/opentelemetry.md

 Up to `1.14.1` release, Fission supports collecting traces to an OpenTracing Jaeger-formatted trace collection endpoint.
 Tracing provides insight into what Fission is doing, and how it is doing it.
-OpenTelenetry provides a new tracing system that is more flexible and powerful.
+OpenTelemetry provides a new tracing system that is more flexible and powerful.
 As we add support OpenTelemetry, OpenTracing will be marked deprecated and removed.
 OpenTelemtry is backward compatible with OpenTracing.

 If you are starting fresh with Fission, we recommend using OpenTelemetry.